 Sadly, Charles passed away at home at the age of 58 on Feb.
 26, 1933.
 He was laid to rest in Woodlawn Cemetery.
 Pallbearers at the funeral were George Walrod, Tom Crang, Ray Hoff, Elzie Isaac, Ross Wardell and V.L.
 Zimmerman.

 Sylvia remained in the Clinton area for the remainder of her life.
-She lived in the Webster Apartments, and when she could no longer remain in her home, went to the Pine Crest Nursing Home.
+She moved to the Webster Apartments, and when she could no longer stay safely in her home, became a resident of the Pine Crest Nursing Home.

 She died at the age of 87 at the John Warner Hospital in 1966.
-At the time of her passing, she had five grandchildren and 17 great-grandchildren.
+At the time of her passing, she was survived by five grandchildren and 17 great-grandchildren.
 Her remains were placed into eternal repose in Woodlawn Cemetery, reunited with her first husband after a separation of more than three decades.

 ~ Daughter Ethel Lucille (Delamere) Sheridan ~

-Ethel provided family history information for a researcher in January 1973, some of which has been used for this biography.
+Ethel furnished family history information for a Dillow family researcher in January 1973, some of which has been used for this biography.

 ~ Daughter Opal Euphemia (Delamere) Parker ~